-In additional challenge that emerged was the availability of rental units to help place individuals/families moving out of homelessness.
+The availbility f rental units to help place individuals/families moving out of homelessness continued to be a significant and substantial challenge.
 As home sale prices increased, landlords increased rental rates.
 As new rental units came on the market at higher rent rates, landlords that had offered what had been affordable rent increased their rental rates.
-Community partners worked one-on-one with individual and supportive landlords to place families in as many units as they could but the inventory struggled to meet demand.
+Community partners worked one-on-one with individuals and supportive landlords to place families in as many units as they could but the inventory struggled to meet demand.